UPPS No. 04.02.01

 Division vice presidents prioritize (or establish a method for prioritizing) the project requests emanating from their divisions.
 Division vice presidents also assign (or establish a method for assigning) an individual to lead the division’s efforts in satisfying each prioritized request.

 Each division should maintain a prioritized list of its project requests.
 This list should clearly indicate the priorities of the vice president and the division’s leader for each project request submitted to TR and each project actively being addressed by TR.
-It is the responsibility of both the user division and TR to communicate any changes relative to the priority of projects.
+It is the responsibility of both the user division and TR to communicate changes relative to the priority of projects.

 The division should distribute this list to the appropriate teams, project leads, priority committees, and TR to communicate the established or revised priorities.